- Faith and Worship

 - How Do I...

 Catholic Diocese of Little Rock

-The solemnity of the Assumption of the Blessed Virgin Mary is celebrated Aug.
-15. This feast recognizes that Jesus' mother was "taken up body and soul into heavenly glory" when her "earthly life was finished."
+The Solemnity of the Assumption of the Blessed Virgin Mary is celebrated Aug.
+15. It is a holy day of obligation to attend Mass.
+Click on the button above to find Mass times in your area.
+This feast recognizes that Jesus' mother was "taken up body and soul into heavenly glory" when her "earthly life was finished."
 (Catechism of the Catholic Church, no. 966).

 According to St. John Paul II, the first evidence of belief in the assumption of Mary can be found in "Transitus Mariae," Latin for "The Crossing Over of Mary," an apocryphal account that dates back to the second and third centuries.
 By the 14th century, belief in the assumption was widespread, and when Pope Pius XII declared it a dogma of faith in 1950, "it was a truth almost universally accepted and professed by the Christian community in every corner of the world."

 "The definition of the dogma, in conformity with the universal faith of the people of God, definitively excludes every doubt and calls for the express assent of all Christians," St. John Paul II said during his general audience at the Vatican on July 2, 1997.
 The National Catholic Register also offers references to this teaching in both the Old and New Testaments.
 And Ascension Press explains "How Mary’s Assumption is Rooted in Tradition & Scripture."